 5 Brands That Are Owning 360 Spin Product Photography

-The BMW Build Your Own site allows luxury vehicle browsers a chance to get a look at their well-designed vehicles from virtually every angle.
-This helps the user see how the side molding, sculpted edges and overall feature of the vehicles from virtually every angle.
+The BMW Build Your Own web page allows luxury vehicle browsers a chance to get a look at their well-designed vehicles from virtually every angle.
+This helps the user see how the side molding, sculpted edges, and overall feature of the vehicles from virtually every angle.
 There is a flaw in this 360-degree product viewing experience, however.
 Users can only spin horizontally, meaning they can’t investigate how the vehicle might look from a standing height.
 Nevertheless, this interactive experience gives customers a reason to set an appointment at their dealership so they can get a feel for how it drives in addition to how it looks.

 Sawyer Insect Repellent

 It’s not just big-ticket purchases that can benefit from a 360-degree product viewer.
 Sawyer Insect Repellent gives online shoppers a full look at their spray bottles using an interactive 360 spin image.
 The drawback is that users aren’t afforded the luxury of clicking zoom.
 Why is that important?
 Customers want to know what types of chemicals they or their children may be exposed to, and insect repellent is by nature packed with unfamiliar ingredients.
 Having an opportunity to zoom would enable parents, or any health-conscious lover of the great outdoors, to learn what they’re agreeing to spray on their skin before making the purchase.